PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/README.md

 | [1 - Volume Database Refresh](./1-Volume%20Database%20Refresh/README.md) | Refresh a database on the target server (Windows2) from a source database on a separate server (Windows1) | 20 mins |
 | [2 - Point in Time Recovery ](./2-Point%20in%20Time%20Recovery/README.md) | Perform a point-in-time restore using SQL Server 2022's T-SQL Snapshot Backup feature.
 This uses a FlashArray snapshot as the base of the restore and then restores a log backup. | 30 mins |
 | [3 - Seeding an Availability Group](./2-Point%20in%20Time%20Recovery/README.md) | Seeding an Availability Group (AG) from SQL Server 2022's T-SQL Snapshot Backup | 45 mins

-In each of the modules, anywhere you see a - [ ], there is an activity you need to perform.

 <br />
 <br />